oracle/graalpython/docs/user/OsInterface.md

 The `java` backend uses the [Truffle abstraction layer](https://github.com/oracle/graal/blob/master/truffle/docs/README.md) and therefore supports custom Polyglot API providers related to system interfaces and sandboxing.
 Since this abstraction is POSIX agnostic, it does not expose all the necessary functionality.
 Some functionality is emulated, and some functionality is not supported at all.

-The Java backend is the default when GraalVM Python is run via the `Context` API, i.e., [embedded in Java applications](https://github.com/oracle/graal/blob/master/docs/reference-manual/embedding/embed-languages.md), or when it is launched using Python related launchers with `-managed` suffix available only in Oracle GraalVM.
+The Java backend is the default when GraalPy is run via the `Context` API, i.e., [embedded in Java applications](https://github.com/oracle/graal/blob/master/docs/reference-manual/embedding/embed-languages.md), or when it is launched using Python related launchers with `-managed` suffix available only in Oracle GraalVM.

 ### Limitations of the Emulated Backend

-GraalVM Python can log info about known incompatibility of functions executed at runtime, which includes the OS interface related functions.
+GraalPy can log info about known incompatibility of functions executed at runtime, which includes the OS interface related functions.
 To turn on this logging, use `--log.python.compatibility.level=FINE` or other desired logging level.

 Known limitations of the emulated layer are: